otsob/wmn4j/README.md

 general guideline on code-of-conduct we follow the one outlined by [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct).

 For pull requests target the `development` branch.
-The `master` branch is reserved for releases.
+The `main` branch is reserved for releases.

 If you find a bug in wmn4j or want to propose a feature, please [open an issue](https://github.com/otsob/wmn4j/issues/new/choose)